swcarpentry/r-novice-gapminder/instructors.md

 subtitle: Instructor's Guide
 ---

+## Timing

+Leave about 30 minutes at the start of each workshop and another 15 mins at the start of each sesson for technical difficulties like WiFi and installing things (even if you asked them to install in advance, longer if not).

 ## Pulling in data

 The easiest way to get the data used in this lesson during a bootcamp is